Add Seed Cluster to Kubermatic Kubernetes Platform (KKP) CE

 seed-controller-manager.
 This is an automated process.

-Configure Cluster Backups
+Configure MinIO for Cluster Backups (Recommended)

-provided with the KKP installer.
+minio Helm chart provided with the KKP installer.

 minio Helm chart.

-Minio requires a storage class which will be used as a backend for the exposed object storage.
+MinIO requires a storage class which will be used as a backend for the exposed object storage.
 You can view the

 storage classes available on the cluster using the following command: